Rustproofing your car in Canada goes beyond keeping your ride aesthetically appealing.

 Most new vehicles are manufactured with rust protection.
 If a dealership offers rustproofing as an additional service, you can save money by avoiding it – besides, who wants to increase the costs to own and drive a car?

-It is not suggested to wash your car after getting rustproofing as it can remove the applied formula.
-Avoid using soap and detergents for at least 48 hours after the service, and wait at least a week before washing the underside of your vehicle so the product can harden adequately.
+It is not suggested to wash your car after getting rustproofing, as it can remove the applied formula.
+Avoid using soap and detergents for at least 48 hours after the service, and wait at least a week before washing the underside of your vehicle, allowing the product to harden adequately.

 Rustproofing should be done every one to two years.
-Depending on your driving habits and climate, you can determine if you should go yearly or push it to two years.
+Depending on your driving habits and climate, you can decide whether to go yearly or opt for a two-year plan.
 It may be better to consider an extended car warranty on a new vehicle purchase.

 Although rustproofing won’t have a direct impact on lowering car insurance in Ontario, it can help keep your repairs and maintenance costs in check.